Disability Federation of Ireland Board

 Fran Brennan Vice ChairpersonMore about Fran

-Former Marketing Manager and General Manager/Director of the Irish subsidiary of a multinational corporation.
-During this time also served a Board member of the Finglas Cabra Partnership for 8 years and Chairperson of the Local Employment Services Network in the area.
+Fran is a former Marketing Manager and General Manager/Director of the Irish subsidiary of a multinational corporation.
+During this time he also served as Board Member of the Finglas Cabra Partnership for 8 years and Chairperson of the Local Employment Services Network in that area.

-Embarked on a new career in the voluntary sector in 2003 as General Manager of Living Life Counselling for 6 years followed by terms as Development Manager of the think tank TASC and Peamount Healthcare.
-CEO of the Post Polio Support Group, an organisation that provides a range of services and supports to Polio Survivors, for the past 3 ½ years.
+He embarked on a new career in the voluntary sector in 2003 as General Manager of Living Life Counselling for 6 years followed by terms as Development Manager of the think tank TASC and Peamount Healthcare.
+He has been CEO of the Post Polio Support Group, an organisation that provides a range of services and supports to Polio Survivors, for the past 3 ½ years.

 Alison McCallion Vice ChairpersonMore about Alison

-Alison McCallion has worked in the Disability Sector for nine years.
-She also spent 19 years working in the education industry.
+Alison has worked in the Disability Sector for 9 years.
+She also spent 19 years working in the Education industry.
 Seven of those years were spent supporting marginalized groups.
-During that period I worked with the Department of Social Welfare, the Tolka Area, Ballymun and Northside Partnerships.
+During that period she worked with the Department of Social Welfare in the Tolka Area, Ballymun and Northside Partnerships.

-I joined the Central Remedial Clinic, CRC, in 2015 and she is now Head of Adult Services, supporting 300 adults with disabilities across Dublin.
-She is responsible for the strategic leadership, management and development of Adult Services, in consultation with the adults we support.
+She joined the Central Remedial Clinic, CRC, in 2015 and she is now Head of Adult Services, supporting 300 adults with disabilities across Dublin.
+She is responsible for the strategic leadership, management and development of Adult Services, in consultation with the adults she supports.

-Alison is Not-for-Profit-Association Representative on the National New Directions Implementation Group, the HSE School Leavers Group and the Interim Standards subgroup.
+Alison is Not-for-Profit-Association Representative, the National New Directions Implementation Group, the HSE School Leavers Group and the Interim Standards subgroup.